 2007 Soprano Amy Yekel‘s awards include: the Arizona Lyric Opera Scholarship, The Canton Civic Opera Scholarship, The Akron Symphony Chorus Scholarship, Tuesday Musical Club Scholarship, The McDowell Scholarship, The Mary S. Bower’s Scholarship, The John Macdonald Scholarship, The Fairlawn United Church of Christ Scholarship, Tuesday Musical Club Finalists Scholarship, The First Grace United Church of Christ Scholarship, and The University of Akron’s Vocal Performance Scholarship.

 2006 Bass Apollo Wong has sung the roles of Superintendent Budd in Britten’s Albert Herring, Bottom in A Midsummer Night’s Dream, Ariodante in Handel’s Serse, Frère Laurent and Le Duc in Gounod’s Roméo et Juliette, Un Mandarino in Puccini’s Turandot, Zuniga in Bizet’s Carmen and Barone Trombonok in Rossini’s Il Viaggio a Reims.
-He has worked with conductors such as Paolo Olmi, Renato Palumbo, Joseph Rescigno, Francois-Xavier Roth and Long Yu.
 He is presently enjoying a successful career as a conductor in Hong Kong, is the Music Director Laureate of The Hong Kong Youth Choir and has been Music Director of the Learners Chorus since 2005.

 2005 Soprano Amber Wagner was a winner of the 2007 Metropolitan Opera National Council Auditions Grand Finals and was featured in the documentary “The Audition.”
 Chosen by OPERA NEWS as one of twenty-five artists poised to break out and become a major force in classical music in the coming decade, Amber returned to the Met as Amelia in Un Ballo in Maschera and then appeared in Lyric Opera of Chicago’s “stars of lyric” program featuring excerpts from Cavalleria Rusticana.
-Symphonic engagements included Mahler’s 8th Symphony with the Aspen Music Festival, Strauss’ Four Last Songs with the Oregon Symphony, Wagner’s Wesendonck Lieder and Verdi’s Requiem with both the Tucson Symphony and the Orchestre Métropolitain du Grand Montréal.
 In 2014 she received a glowing review for her performance in La Forza del Destino at Washington National Opera and was one of the featured singers at SummerStage, the Met’s summer recital series.
-Amber is scheduled to perform at Lyric Opera of Chicago this year as Leonora in Il Trovatore and Elisabeth in Tannhäuser.
+Amber performed at Lyric Opera of Chicago this year as Leonora in Il Trovatore and Elisabeth in Tannhäuser.

 2004 Tenor Kalil Wilson lives in Barcelona.
 He is a renowned jazz and classical singer who has performed at the Met as well as at Disney Hall and is currently enjoying a successful singing career in Europe.
 He continues to appear in various venues in Spain.

 2003 Soprano Angela Meade was the 2011 recipient of the Richard Tucker Award.
 She sang the role of Leonora in Il Trovatore at the Met and was featured in Norma at Washington National Opera in 2013.
-That same year she also appeared in Norma and Falstaff at the Met.
 Angela wowed the audience at the 2014 Richard Tucker at 100: An Opera Celebration on PBS.
-She also appeared in a concert version of Edgar at Oper Frankfurt, in Verdi’s Requiem in Jacksonville, Florida and in Torino singing in William Tell.
 She had a busy schedule last summer singing in La Traviata at the Astoria Music Festival, Lucrezia Borgia at Caramoor and in William Tell at the Stressa Music Festival in Italy.
 Angela is featured on the November, 2014 cover of Opera News.
 She sang in Beethoven’s 9th in the UK in December and sang in William Tell at the end of the year in Toronto, New York and Ann Arbor.
-Angela presented a recital in Myrtle Beach, SC, appeared in the George London Recital in New York and performed with the NY Philharmonic in Verdi’s Requiem earlier this month.
-In February she travels to Seville, Spain to appear in the title role of Norma and will be featured along with Placido Domingo in the Met production of Ernani in March/April.
-She then travels to Oviedo, Spain to sing in Verdi’s Requiem on April 26.
+Angela presented a recital in Myrtle Beach, SC, appeared in the George London Recital in New York and performed with the NY Philharmonic in Verdi’s Requiem last month.
+She recently traveled to Seville, Spain to appear in the title role of Norma.
+Angela will be featured along with Placido Domingo in the Met production of Ernani in March/April after which she appears in Oviedo, Spain in Verdi’s Requiem on April 26.
+Angelenos will get to see/hear her this November and December when she sings the title role of Norma at LA Opera.
 More about Angela here.

 2002 Baritone David Babinet is an acclaimed cantor in New York City.
 He has sung with companies in Chicago, Tel Aviv, Portland, San Jose, CA. and in Los Angeles alongside Placido Domingo in the Young Artists Program.